 These years saw the most polished versions of the Focus, with Ford ironing out many of the issues that had plagued earlier models.
 Engine options were more refined, providing efficient power delivery and optimized fuel consumption.

 Trim levels continued to be diverse, offering something for every type of consumer, from the basic commuter to the tech-savvy driver.
-The Titanium and ST trims were particularly notable for their advanced technological integrations.
+The Titanium and ST trims were particularly remarkable for their advanced technological integrations.

 The Neutral Years: 2015, 2016